 - How long we will store your personal information for

 1. WHO WE ARE AND HOW TO CONTACT US

-EDF EUROPE is an affiliate of the Environmental Defense Fund, Inc. (“EDF”), which operates all around the world.
+EDF EUROPE is an affiliate of the Environmental Defense Fund, Inc. (“EDF”), which operates around the world.
 All of EDF’s offices work collaboratively with a common mission to preserve the natural systems on which all life depends.
-However, EDF EUROPE is a separate entity from EDF’s other organisations from other countries.
-This privacy notice relates to the personal information, which is obtained and processed by EDF EUROPE only.
+This privacy notice relates to the personal information, which is obtained and processed by EDF EUROPE only, which is a separate entity from EDF’s other organisations in different countries.
 EDF EUROPE is a charity with company number 09217493 and registered charity no. 1164661 in England.

 2. WHY WE COLLECT PERSONAL INFORMATION

 We collect personal information via our website, and on other occasions when you interact with us in other ways, to enable us to provide relevant information, products and services to you.
 Below you will find more information about what personal information we collect, how we collect it and what purposes we use it for.

 The personal information we collect from you includes:

 - Your name, address, telephone number, mobile number and/or email address, along with your preferences as to how we should contact you in the future

 - Credit card information which you give to us if you have signed up to make recurring donations is stored by our third-party payment processor